Why spine care?

 Each clinic is designed to work in partnership with local hospitals, education centers, and international volunteers to provide ongoing care–eventually allowing the community to fully staff and manage the clinic.

-Spine care has changed the lives of farmers, mothers, nurses, and more.
+Spine care has changed the lives of everyday people such as mothers, nurses, and farmers.
 Read their stories.